 7. Cultured Dairy Products

 Cultured dairy products are a rich source of “good bacteria” probiotics, which are microorganisms that promote a natural bacterial balance in your intestinal microflora and help increase immunity.
-Over 80 percent of your immune system is housed in your gut, so it’s no surprise that probiotic foods and supplementation can stop tumor growth and help cells renew.
+Over 80 percent of your immune system is housed in your gut, so it’s no surprise that probiotic foods and supplementation can fight cancer and help cells renew.

 One of the easiest ways to consume more probiotics is in their most natural state, which includes raw milk products such as cheese, kefir and yogurt.
 Raw and cultured are key here, since fermentation produces probiotics but high heat processing used to pasteurize dairy can damage many of the vital nutrients, including the enzymes, proteins and probiotics.
 Most dairy today is loaded with hormones, antibiotics, pain killers and pesticide residue so buying organic is also important.

 Aim for six ounces of cultured dairy daily (probiotic yogurt, cottage cheese, goat milk kefir or amasai).
 Cottage cheese, which is rich in sulfur protein and saturated fats, was found to be especially beneficial as part of the Budwig diet for cancer protocol.
 You can also increase your probiotic food intake without dairy by consuming cultured vegetables like kimchi, sauerkraut, coconut kefir, kombucha or natto.

 Cultured dairy is also a great source of calcium.
 Calcium, particularly when combined with vitamin D3 form, may reduce the incidence of cancer.
 Calcium seems to be especially beneficial for preventing cancer and rectal cancers.
 Some studies have also found that it helps reduce breast cancer and ovarian cancer risk.